 The Mitchell Institute

 The Mitchell Institute’s guiding tenet — that no Maine student with the qualifications and ambition to pursue a college education should be denied that opportunity due to limited financial resources — is as important today as it was when Senator Mitchell established the Institute.
-At its inception, the Mitchell Institute made financial investments in deserving Maine students.
+From its inception, the Mitchell Institute has made financial investments in deserving Maine students.
 Through both experience and evidence-based research, we learned that college student success depends on more than hard work and financial aid.
 Support, guidance, and mentoring — both during and after college — increases Scholars’ chances of attaining a degree and finding meaningful employment in Maine.
-The Mitchell Institute offers Mitchell Scholars a suite of programs and resources that encourage a partnership with each Scholar, every step of the way.
-Today, Scholars and Alumni say that the combination of financial and personal support makes a world of difference for them and their families.
+The Mitchell Institute offers Mitchell Scholars a suite of programs and resources that encourage a partnership with each Scholar, every step of the way, allowing us to meet and help Scholars where they are.
+Today, Scholars and Alumni alike say that the combination of financial and personal support makes a world of difference for them and their families.

 Senator George J. Mitchell